 3. Don’t define yourself by the bully.
 Remind yourself regularly that you are still a valuable and worthwhile person despite how you are being treated by the bully.
 Bullies often target the people they feel most threatened by in order to reduce your success in case you are more successful than them.
 Each day recall three things that have gone well for you at work and how you contributed towards that outcome.
 Use these examples to define yourself.

 4. You don’t deserve this.
 Nobody deserves to be treated in a way that is disrespectful, unfair or abusive.
 Try to take whatever action you can in your workplace to address this situation.
 Remaining silent just gives the bully power to keep doing what they do.
 Options to try are reporting the bullying, or being assertive and setting boundaries with the bully.
 If you don’t feel that your workplace is supporting you to deal with the bullying you may start to consider other job options for the sake of your own psychological well-being.

 If you need help to deal with workplace bullying, you’re not alone.
-Contact Ahead Psychology now and get the support you need to help recover and move on from the negative effects of workplace bullying.
+Contact Ahead Psychology on (07) 3352 3577 or use our online Request a Booking form and get the support you need to help recover and move on from the negative effects of workplace bullying.